OKALLEY/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-~This tutorial covers the prerequisites and installation process for osTicket - an open-source help desk ticketing system.~<br />
+~This tutorial covers the prerequisites and installation for osTicket - an open-source help desk ticketing system.~<br />

 <h2>Environments and Technologies Used</h2>